jeswr/temp-asyncit/V5/Writeup.md

 The *one* case in which we cannot enforce this assumption is when the downstream user calls `.emit('error')` themselves (though I was tempted to introduce the notion of a pending state here to; it creates too much extra overhead in `.read()` calls to check for pending errors on every synchronous transformations; especially in the case of the `CompositeMapping` iterator).
 For the most part I would suggest that consumers *avoid* using `emit("error", ...)` themselves where possible, however, this is already a fairly common pattern in Comunica https://github.com/comunica/comunica/search?q=%27emit%28%22error%22%2C%27&type=.
 As far as I can tell the erroring behavior won't be worse in these cases than it was before either - we can just have very slick erroring behavior if consumers avoid doing this.

+The remaining question here (cc @rubensworks) is whether this behavior of delaying the error (noting that the error will still be called *before* the iterator emits another element)

 ## Destruction